2.1 What is probability?

 This definition implies that we cannot tell what the next outcome of the experiment will be (whether the coin toss will result in heads or tails).
 Instead, we can say what will happen on average if the experiment is repeated many times.
 By definition, the probability lies between 0 and 1, where 0 means that the event will not occur and 1 implies that it will always occur.

 We could do other similar experiments, for example rolling a six-sided dice, and calculating the probability of a specific outcome.
 In the simple cases with coins, cards, dices etc, we can even tell the probability without running the experiments.
-All we need to do is calculate the number of outcomes of interests and divide them by all the possible outcomes.
-For example, the probability of getting 3 on a 6-sided dice is \(\frac{1}{6}\), because there are overall six outcomes: 1, 2, 3, 4, 5 and 6, and the probability of getting any one of them is the same for all of them.
+All we need to do is calculate the number of outcomes of interest and divide it by the sum of all the possible outcomes.
+For example, the probability of getting 3 on a 6-sided dice is \(\frac{1}{6}\), because there are overall six outcomes: 1, 2, 3, 4, 5 and 6, and the probability of getting any one of them is the same for all of them (if the dice is fair).
 The probability of getting 5 is \(\frac{1}{6}\) as well for the same reason: all the six outcomes are considered equally possible and will happen on average every sixth roll.

 Remark.
 In some tabletop games, the number of dices and their outcomes are encoded as \(a \mathrm{d} b\), where \(a\) is the number of dices, \(b\) is the number of sides and d stands for the word “dice”.
 In our example, the 10-sided dice can be encoded as 1d10, while the classical 6-sided one is 1d6.